Care and Disability Services

 We can give you further support after an initial meeting such as drafting or checking letters and documents, attending care review meetings etc. We may be able to offer fixed fees for those services too.
 Otherwise, we’ll provide an estimate and follow up with regular reviews of the costs so that you remain in control.

 Want to do things yourself?
 Try BE My Own Lawyer

 If you want to handle things yourself but would like useful information, documents, resources and practical tools, try our online service BE My Own Lawyer.

 It’s free to join.
 Membership gives you access to our Members’ Forum as well as regular updates, How-to guides, FAQs, discounts, templates and much more.

 If you want legal advice on the care system and the options available to you, an individual advice session with our legal expert, Rosamund Evans is affordable and easy to arrange.

 Choose from: one to one advice sessions either face-to-face or via telephone or Skype.

 These are very useful if you have specific questions about an issue that can be dealt with in one session.

 Individual pre-booked advice sessions cost £95 for an hour or are available free to our Plus and Plus 1 members.

-To enquire about booking an advice session submit your details here:
+To book an advice session submit your details here: